winxuser/pokered/README.md

 Pokémon Red/Blue overhauled with full GBC support.
 Made by FroggestSpirit, Drenn, and dannye.
 Also check out the crysaudio branch.

+Winxusers Changes and fixes

+- Multi-player battle engine:
+    - Dual-type move effectiveness may be misreported
+    - HP draining moves and Dream Eater may hit when they shouldn't
+    - PP restoring items do not account for PP Ups when used

 Original README follows...

 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]